lyxal/tq/README.md

-# Mystery-language
+# tq
 In the language, every sequence of items make up a meta-list; the meta-list may be accessed arbitarily.
+(This language is inspired by [Jo King's Symbolic Raku quine.](https://codegolf.stackexchange.com/questions/69/golf-you-a-quine-for-great-good/197574#197574))
 # Non-cheating Quine program
 ```
-.2".2"
+etq"etq"
 ```
 # Explanation
 ```